reduxjs/redux-devtools/packages/redux-devtools-log-monitor/README.md

 =========================

 The default monitor for [Redux DevTools](https://github.com/gaearon/redux-devtools) with a tree view.
 It shows a log of states and actions, and lets you change their history.
+Created by [Dan Abramov](http://github.com/gaearon) and merged into `redux-devtools` monorepo from [here](https://github.com/gaearon/redux-devtools-log-monitor).

 ![](http://i.imgur.com/J4GeW0M.gif)